nabla-studio/cw-nfts/packages/cw1155/README.md

 - `BatchTransferFrom{ from, to, batch: Vec<( id, amount )>, msg }` - Batched
 version of `TransferFrom` which can handle multiple types of tokens at once.

-- `ApproveAll{ operator, expires }` - Grants `operator` the permission to transfer all tokens owned by `env.sender`.
+- `ApproveAll{ operator, expires }` - Grants `operator` the permission to operate on all tokens owned by `env.sender`.
 This approval is tied to the owner, not the tokens and, while valid, it applies to any future token that the owner receives as well.
-If `expires` is set, this allowance has a height limit.
+If `expires` is set, this allowance has a time/height limit.

-- `RevokeAll{ operator }` - Revokes `operator` a previously granted `ApproveAll` permission to transfer any token.
+- `RevokeAll{ operator }` - Revokes `operator` a previously granted `ApproveAll` permission to operate on any token.

 #### Queries